NumNumV/TXT-to-AppleMusic-Shortcut/README.md

   -  Complete tutorial avaible on the Wiki : https://github.com/NumNumV/TXT-to-AppleMusic-Shortcut/wiki \
   -  Tutorial to transfer your Spotify playlists with this shortcut : (check https://github.com/NumNumV/TXT-to-AppleMusic-Shortcut/wiki).

-_DISCLAIMER: USE AT YOUR OWN RISK.
+`DISCLAIMER: USE AT YOUR OWN RISK.
 RESULTS DEPEND ON THE QUALITY OF THE TEXT INPUT.
-THERE IS NO WARRANTY ON RESULTS, AND ERRORS CAN OCCUR._
+THERE IS NO WARRANTY ON RESULTS, AND ERRORS CAN OCCUR`

 A. Needed:
   - iOS or MacOS device that supports shortcuts